Valkyries Horn Amateur Mead competition: 2024

-Thank you for your interest in the Valkyries Horn Home Mead competition organized by, Minneapolis and St. Paul, MN.
+Thank you for your interest in the Valkyries Horn Amateur Mead competition: 2024 organized by, Minnesota.

 You only need to register your information once and can return to this site to enter more brews or edit the brews you've entered.
 You can even pay your entry fees online if you wish.

 Commercial is defined as anyone that has worked in any production capacity at a commercial meadery (servers and back office employees are excluded) within the past two years prior to the start of judging.
 Further, anyone that has applied for commercial licensing or rented space for a planned meadery is excluded.
-Anyone selling or trading "amateur" mead on public or clandestine websites is defined as a commercial maker.
+Anyone illegally selling or trading "amateur" mead on public or clandestine websites is prohibited from entering the competition.

 Amateur mead makers must make their mead outside of a commercial setting, and this includes brew-on-premise sites, commercial collaborations, and "wort share" scenarios.